bateskevin/batesbase/_posts/2020-02-19-DockerPester.md

 No...

-As I learned a little while after receiving my 3rd laptop (still same modell) I found out that my lease was reset both times I received a replacement and I thought that I would be stuck in an endless HP Laptop loop, where I would get a new one every 3/4 years.
+As I learned a little while after receiving my 3rd laptop (still same model) I found out that my lease was reset both times I received a replacement and I thought that I would be stuck in an endless HP Laptop loop, where I would get a new one every 3/4 years.

 Now I'm in luck that I have good people above me that allowed me to ditch that HP misery (Not at all implying that's the case for every HP Laptop!) and order myself my own System to be able to work on that.
 So I started thinking what I would like to use.
 It would have to perform well since I do developmemt on it and I also am fond of big and nice screens, since I work in a different spot nearly every day and I don't always have the possibility for external screens.
 Ah and I code Powershell.